duncan/dev/pages/resume.md

 ### Microsoft for Startups

-**January 2020 - Present: Principal Technical Advisor**, responsible for charting, identifying, and researching challenges in the startup landscape for Microsoft.
+**January 2020 - February 2021: Principal Technical Advisor**, responsible for charting, identifying, and researching challenges in the startup landscape for Microsoft.

 **July 2018 - January 2020: CTO in Residence**, responsible for advising startups both in and out of the Microsoft for Startups program on technical and technical management matters.